 There are many sources of operational silos.
 However, the most common sources include functional-focused thinking, unaligned or conflicting measures, and a lack of cross-functional communications.

 It’s easy to understand why most organizations rely on functional thinking.
-It provides a specialized competency, and performance measurement is relatively easy.
+It provides a specialized competency, and organizational performance measurement is relatively easy.
 But there are limitations to functional thinking, particularly a lack of focus on the complete value chain, which:

 - makes it easy to lose sight end goals and impact on the customer

 - increases the difficulty of implementation

 - results inbplacing blame when things go wrong

 On the other hand, process thinking and its focus on the value chain conceptualizes groups of activities as processes.
 This approach reveals how all of the processes (and consequently functions) in an organization collectively take inputs and produce products, services and profits.
 Process thinking also helps align measures across functions and focus measures on the long-term goals and objectives of the business.

 There is the common adage that if there is no resistance, then there is probably no change.
 During any change effort, organizations will face some level of resistance; the goal is to minimalize the amount of resistance.

 As we discussed in the last article, engagement, incentives and communication plans help reduce the amount of organizational resistance and improve implementation.
 Organizations should integrate key communications and engagement best practices to develop buy-in and overcome resistance; such as:

 - Provide leadership with the information it needs to communicate to direct reports and lead by example.